-The CompuScholar Unity Game Programming course uses the Unity framework to teach video game design and C# scripting.
+The CompuScholar Unity Game Programming online course uses the Unity framework to teach video game design and C# scripting.

 This course covers fundamental game design and C# coding skills such as:

 - Animation and sound effects